HecticHPCSolutions/sshauthz_mod_auth_openidc/README.md

 1. Clone this repo
 1. Also clone https://github.com/HecticHPCSolutions/ssossh
-1. Generate a CA with a command line `ssh-keygen -t ed25519 -f ca`
+1. Generate a CA with a command line `ssh-keygen -t ed25519 -f ca` ....
+Don't set a passphrase here
 1. Generate a principals.yml file with content like.
 This file must include the username you want to use. it may include a list of usernames as shown
 ```
 max_expiry: 86400